oldmantaiter/el7-spec/README.md

 A place for packaging work with el7

-Each directory will contain the SRPM/SPEC and build logs for latest build.
+Each directory has the build logs, SPEC, and fedora koji links.